 *What’s happening in the industry?
 What important techniques have emerged recently?
 What about new case studies, insights, techniques and tools?
 Our dear friend Anselm Hannemann is keeping track of everything in the web development reading list so you don’t have to.
 The result is a carefully collected list of articles that popped up over the last week and which might interest you. — Ed.*

-Last week I asked for some comments on how web development got more complex in my opinion and I got great feedback1.
+Last week I asked for some comments on how web development got more complex in my opinion and I got great feedback.
 It’s great to see a good discussion as the outcome, and I say “thank you” for all your support – whether financially or some kind words you sent me via email.
 Have a great weekend y’all!

 - Here’s bad news.
-Again, a very bad Flash security vulnerability has been found2, and there’s no fix on the way yet — apart from uninstalling Flash.
+Again, a very bad Flash security vulnerability has been found, and there’s no fix on the way yet — apart from uninstalling Flash.
 If you can’t do that, please use click-to-play and be very careful.
 You might also want to tell your friends about this problem.
 Let’s hope Adobe will supply a fix soon.

-- Cody Lindley’s massive efforts resulted in a great resource for folks who are new to our industry: The Front-end Handbook3 is an open and free book about how to get started in the web industry.
+- Cody Lindley’s massive efforts resulted in a great resource for folks who are new to our industry: The Front-end Handbook is an open and free book about how to get started in the web industry.
 It not only shares the basic technological aspects but also business and social advice.

 Concepts & Design

-- The founders of Teehan+Lax, now at Facebook, shared a massive set of iOS9 GUI templates4 which you can use for free with Photoshop or Sketch (only for mock-ups though, according to the license).
+- The founders of Teehan+Lax, now at Facebook, shared a massive set of iOS9 GUI templates which you can use for free with Photoshop or Sketch (only for mock-ups though, according to the license).